BIDS-Xu-Lab/Biomedical-NLP-Benchmarks/README.md

 ```bash
 python extractive_tasks/run_convert_pred_2_json.py
 ```
-to generate all predictions (6 extractive tasks for GPT-3.5 / 4, zero / one shot) all together.
+to generate all predictions (6 extractive tasks for GPT-3.5 / 4, zero_shot / one_shot) all together.
 Predictions and corresponding gold labels are saved in JSON format, for example, `Hoc_gpt4_os.json`.
 The JSON files include both the predicted outputs and the gold standard labels for all examples within this dataset.

 ## Running the prediction script for Llama models